 The time limit(s) may be decided in either of two ways.
 One option is to give each player a specified block of time for each block of moves, possibly with a time limit for the whole game; under this option, the time not used by a player during one period is added to the time he has available for the next period, either by turning back the clocks or by postponing the expiry time as shown on the clocks.
 The other option is the Time Delay Mode.
 Here, each player has a main thinking time, plus a fixed extra time for every move.
 At the start of a player's turn, the fixed extra time counts down first, with the main thinking time only counting down when the fixed extra time has expired.
 The amount of main thinking time that is not used is saved for the next move; however, the amount of fixed extra time is, by definition, the same for every move.

 The arbiter decides where the chess clock is to be placed.
 At the time determined for the start of the game, the clock of the player playing white is started.
-If neither player is present at the start, the player playing white then loses all the time that elapses until he arrives unless the rules of the competition say otherwise.
-Any player who arrives more than one hour after the start of the game loses by default; again, the rules of the competition may say otherwise.
+Any player who arrives after the start of the game loses by default unless the rules of the competition or the arbiter say otherwise.
+If the rules give players more time to arrive and neither player is present at the start, the player playing white loses all the time that elapses until he arrives; again, the rules of the competition or the arbiter may decide otherwise.

 A chess clock with an evident defect must be replaced.
 The arbiter should use his best judgement to decide the times to be shown on the replacement clocks.
-The arbiter will also need to adjust the clock settings if an irregularity occurs and a previous position needs to be reinstated.
+The arbiter will also need to adjust the clock settings if an irregularity occurs and a previous position needs to be reinstated, or if the clock settings are wrong.

 Screens, monitors and demonstration boards are allowed in the playing room.
 However, a player may not make a claim based solely on information shown on them.